SS London Valour: Shipwreck

 The USSR had chartered LOF ships since 1960, starting with oil tankers.
 On 2 April 1970 London Valour left the Soviet port of Novorossiysk in the Black Sea with a cargo of 23,606 tons of iron ore for Genoa in northern Italy.
 On 7 April she arrived off the Port of Genoa and she anchored in the roads about 1300 m south of the Duca di Galliera harbour mole to await a berth.

-As the bulk carrier waited at anchor the Chief Engineer, Sam Mitchell, used the time to carry out maintenance work on the ship's auxiliary engines.
+As the bulk carrier waited at anchor the chief engineer, Sam Mitchell, used the time to carry out maintenance work on the ship's auxiliary engines.
 His men completed this work on the morning of 9 April.

 A few hours later, at about 1200 hrs, the atmospheric pressure had fallen to 748 mmHg.
 At first the wind remained low, about Force 2 or 3, blowing from the southeast.
 Then at about 1300 hrs the wind backed to southwest and grew stronger.
 London Valour's Master, Captain Donald Muir, held a meeting on the bridge but considered the ship was not in particular danger.

 In particular, Muir did not tell his deck officers that as the auxiliary engines had been down for maintenance, the engine room would need to be ordered to have the main engines on standby if a need arose to move the ship.
 Muir then rejoined his wife in his cabin, leaving Second Officer Donald Allan MacIsaac on watch.

 The wind intensified, causing London Valour to drag her anchor and driving her towards the shore.
 At about 1330 hrs the first officer, Robert Kitchener, saw from his cabin that the ship was getting closer to the mole.
 He raised a general alarm, and Second Officer MacIsaac alerted Captain Muir and the engineer on watch.

 Chief Engineer Mitchell tried to start the steam turbines to enable the ship to move away from the mole.
-At 1350 hrs atmospheric pressure had fallen to 742mm of mercury and the wind had risen to a Force 8 gale.
+At 1350 hrs atmospheric pressure had fallen to 742 mm of mercury and the wind had risen to a Force 8 gale.
 At 1422 hrs the waves and wind drove London Valour aground.
 At 1430 hrs London Valour transmitted a Mayday radio message.